RoRoche/AndroidStarter/architecture.md

 * <https://projectlombok.org/>

-It's a famous Java project to reduce boilerplate Java code.
+It's a famous Java project to reduce the boilerplate Java code.
-Developer writes less code, so it's less error-prone and easy to read.
+The developer writes less code, so it's less error-prone and easier to read.

 In an Android project, using Android Studio, it should be used in combination with the associated plugin: